Does Butter Really Need to Be Refrigerated?

 One of my favorite simple pleasures in the morning (or any time, really) is a warm piece of toast slathered with butter.
-I love it — like, really love it — so it breaks my heart just a little when I find myself with a pat of too-cold butter that's simply incapable of being spread.
+I love it — like, really love it — so it breaks my heart just a little when I find myself with a pat of too-cold butter that’s simply incapable of being spread.
 The kind of cold butter that requires force; the kind of force that smashes down a once-soft-in-the-middle piece of toast.
 But worry no more: you can keep butter in a covered dish or a crock and leave it at a stable room temperature.

 A simple solution would be to keep my covered butter dish out on the counter or in a cupboard, where the butter stays room temperature and perfectly spreadable at all times.
 But for some reason I just haven’t been able to do it, which makes me wonder: Does butter really need to be refrigerated?

 Perhaps, like me, you store butter in the fridge simply out of habit, because that’s how you were raised and it’s what you continue to do now.
 Or maybe your reasons for refrigeration are because you believe it’s safer.
 But is it, really?